runrunm/pymodaq_plugins_datamixer/README.rst

 ==========

 * DataMixer: extension to the DashBoard: the DataMixer.
-It allows to mix data from other DashBoard detectors using scripted formula from the full name of the data.
+It allows to mix data from other DashBoard detectors using scripted formula from the full name of the data or from more complex model allowing a form of live post-analysis.
+The data out of the formula or out of the models can be used within the DashBoard for other extensions (for instance live plots in a scan)

 Installation instructions
 =========================